 The following relations owe no inheritance tax when they inherit money from a deceased relative: parents, grandparents, great-grandparents, children, stepchildren, grandchildren, great-grandchildren and any other lineal ascendants or descendants.
 If your relation to the person leaving you money is any of the above, you won’t owe inheritance tax regardless of the size of your inheritance.

 Iowa does not have a gift tax.
-The federal gift tax has a $15,000 per year exemption for each gift recipient.
-If you give a single person more than $15,000 in a single year, you must file that gift with the IRS.
-Your lifetime gift tax exemption of $11.18 million will then decrease, as will your federal estate tax exemption.
+The federal gift tax has a $15,000 per year exemption for each gift recipient in 2021 and $16,000 in 2022.
+If you give a single person more than $16,000 in a single year, you must file that gift with the IRS.
+Your lifetime gift tax exemption of $12.06 million will then decrease, as will your federal estate tax exemption.

 Federal Estate Tax

 Though you won’t owe a state-level estate tax in Iowa, the federal estate tax may apply.
-The federal estate tax exemption increased to $11.18 million in 2017, following the signing of the new tax bill.
-The exemption is portable for married couples, meaning two spouses can protect up to $22.36 million when they take the right legal steps.
+The federal estate tax exemption increased to $11.70 million for deaths in 2021 and $12.06 million for deaths in 2022.
+The exemption is portable for married couples, meaning two spouses can protect up to $24.12 million when they take the right legal steps.

 Estates that exceed this exemption must pay the estate tax.
 Rates are progressive, with a top rate of 40%.
 A full table of rates is provided below.